treverhines/PyGeoNS/README.rst

-This returns two files, ``work/data.crop.autoclean.strain.dudx.h5`` and ``work/data.crop.autoclean.strain.dudy.h5``, which are the deformation gradients along the x (east) direction and the y (north) direction, respectively.
+This returns two files, ``work/data.crop.autoclean.strain.dudx.h5`` and ``work/data.crop.autoclean.strain.dudy.h5``, which are the velocity gradients along the x (east) direction and the y (north) direction, respectively.
+Use the ``--no-rate`` flag to return displacement gradients rather than the velocity gradients.
 The deformation gradients can be viewed with ``pygeons vector-view``.
 We can also use the deformation gradients to view strain with ``pygeons strain-view``.

 .. code-block:: bash